 Remember you’re in the desert.
 Sure, that means pretty much year-round sunshine, but it’s important to understand a few things about desert weather.

-The peak of summer can be unbearably hot, so hot you are unlikely to get any enjoyment out of setting by the pool or dipping in the bach during daylight hours.
+The peak of summer can be unbearably hot, so hot you are unlikely to get any enjoyment out of sitting by the pool or dipping in the beach during daylight hours.
 The best resorts will chill their pools, to make them bearable but you’re unlikely to find any relief in the ocean.